 We, as software engineers, found an opportunity to create a standard data layer across the enterprise that defines who a customer is and what’s important, where all important attributes could live and be accessed in one place.
-We called this platform Tealium’s Universal Data Hub (UDH) and we set out to build it in 2011 when we founded the company.
+We called this platform Tealium’s Customer Data Hub (CDH) and we set out to build it in 2011 when we founded the company.

 MP: Interesting to hear how the needs of customer data management have evolved from tag management in the early days to the capabilities offered by customer data platforms today.
 When Tealium built its customer data platform, the category didn’t exist, so I’m wondering what guides Tealium’s decision-making.

 What does Tealium view as its guiding mandate?
 What is Tealium trying to solve and how should people out there researching Tealium view its approach?